ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

   - 'hkdf'
   - 'alg'
   - 'salt'
-  - 'contectId'
+  - 'contextId'
   - 'rpl'
-  - 'exp', This parameter is RECOMMENDED to be included.
+  - 'exp'.
+This parameter is RECOMMENDED to be included.
 This parameter identifies the expiration time in seconds after which the Security Context is not valid anymore for secure communication in the group.
 If omitted, the authorization server SHOULD provide the expiration time via other means or document the default value.
 The value of 'exp' MUST be smaller or equal to the expiration time of the access token.
-After the expiration point a new key needs to be obtained from the KDC.
+After the expiration point, a new key needs to be obtained from the KDC.
   - 'cs_alg', as defined below.

 <!--